AUCT-us/AUCT-us.github.io/_posts/2024-04-01-Schelling-Point-Mechanisms.md

 Here are 250 questions exploring Schelling focal point mechanisms across various domains.
 The questions are organized into thematic sections covering fundamental concepts, specific applications, and future implications.

+The MAIN QUESTION is ... **is it even possible to improve societal outcomes From Schelling focal point mechanisms and if it is possible, how might we best go about doing that?**

 # Foundational Concepts

 1. How do Schelling points emerge naturally in systems without explicit coordination?